descostesn/singularityhub-emblrome/README.md

 ## Introduction

 This repository aims at sharing singularity images among the EMBL community.
 We try to follow a strict model to provide uniformly designed singularities.
 Please let us know if we should modify anything.

+**Important: Since we do not have a premium account, I tried to find some workaround.
+We cannot secure completely that master will stay green.
+Please be careful to strictly follow the instructions.**

 ## Pulling